Average salaries can be a deciding factor in where to live, which roles to apply for, the career path you take, and the mortgage you can borrow!

 Of course, the type of role you have, your qualifications and your professional expertise may be more important factors in your salary than your location.

-Below we have collated some comparable facts and figures to show how your education affects your average earnings and which industries in the UK pay the highest annual average wage.
+Below we have collated some comparable facts and figures from the most recent 2022 report to show how your education affects your average earnings and which industries in the UK pay the highest annual average wage.

 The below sectors pay the highest average UK salaries, with median annual incomes extracted from the ONS 2020 report.